OpenMDAO/OpenMDAO-Framework/docs/complex/drivers.rst

 this list.

 Each simulation driver has a workflow, so the `vehicle` instance is added to each of their workflows.
-After that, each of the simulation drivers is connected to the inputs and output it needs with ``add_parameters`` and ``add_objective``.
+After that, the simulation connections are specified.
 The variable `profilename` is the name of the file that contains the EPA driving profile, which is essentially velocity as a function of time.